davidtudorjohn/React-Like-Button-Component/README.md

 # Basic-React-Web-Implementation-Scripts
-This is a basic web implementation of React.js utilizing the React, ReactDOM, and Babel scripts and a "like button" component with state management.
+This is a web implementation of React.js utilizing the React, ReactDOM, and Babel scripts and a "like button" component with state management.